Hayden Pass (10,709′), Sangre de Cristo Range

-Hayden Pass road crosses the Sangre De Cristo Mountains between Villa Grove in the west and Coaldale to the east.
-The road is most challenging and scenic when started from Villa Grove on the southwest side, with grades up to 20% , which provide great views of the San Luis valley below.
+Hayden Pass road crosses the Sangre de Cristo Mountains between Villa Grove in the west, and Coaldale to the east.
+The road is most challenging and scenic when started from Villa Grove, on the southwest side.
+With grades up to 20%, great views of the San Luis valley below can be seen.

-This is one of only two vehicle passes over the Sangre de Cristo range that I know of.
-The other being Medano Pass, on the southern tip of the range, which goes through the Great Sand Dunes National Park.
+This is one of only two vehicle passes over the Sangre de Cristo range.
+The other vehicle pass being Medano Pass, on the southern tip of the range.
+This pass travels through the Great Sand Dunes National Park.

 Start by accessing Hayden Pass RD (FR 6) from Coaldale on the east side of the Sangre de Cristo mountains or from Villa Grove on the west side.

 The pass is more difficult if started on the west side (Villa Grove) because you are climbing on a very rocky trail.